What You Need to Know to Start Investing Your Money from Scratch

 You’ll need to decide what type of account you are going to open in order to access the markets.
 Basic online brokerage accounts and robo-advisors are a great way to get started with very little cash.

 A DIY Option: Open an online brokerage account, do your research, and start picking and choosing your own stocks and bonds.
-Your options with these accounts range from expensive, full-service wealth management to a basic intermediary between you and your investments.
-The online versions of these accounts tend to have low-startup costs and are a great option for investors looking to become active traders.
+Your options with these accounts range from expensive, full-service wealth management to a basic platform shared between you and your investments.
+The online versions of these accounts tend to have lower startup costs and are a great option for self-starters.
 Keep in mind that these types of brokerage accounts tend to require more attention and upkeep on your part than automated accounts or those run by a professional investment manager.